-Stakeholders and parameters Benefits Macroeconomy Capital markets Development of primary and secondary capital markets by the establishment of a perpetual structure for raising capital at a reduced cost from long-term patient investors Replacement of bank debt with long-term equity capital A reduction in the financing burden on banks by the exposure to Real Estate/Infrastructure being decreased, leading to the creation of additional capital for other sectors Corporate governance Improvement in transparency, disclosure standards and professionalism in the sector Informed decision-making enabled for investors Government Augmentation of the Government's revenues Increased finance provided for critical sectors, including Transportation and Energy, and a boost being given to the Government's vision for 100 smart cities Societal benefits REITs and InvITs augment direct and indirect employment opportunities through the following: • Fund management services • Project management and operation • Property management and operation • Valuation services • Trusteeship services • Assurance and other professional services
+Stakeholders and d parameters Benefits Macroeconomy Capital markets Development of primary and secondary capital markets by the establishment of a perpetual structure for raising capital at a reduced cost from long-term patient investors Replacement of bank debt with long-term equity capital A reduction in the financing burden on banks by the exposure to real estate/infrastructure being decreased, leading to the creation of additional capital for other sectors Corporate governance Improvement in transparency, disclosure standards and professionalism in the sector Informed decision-making enabled for investors Government Augmentation of the Government's revenues Increased finance provided for critical sectors, including Transportation and Energy, and a boost being given to the Government's vision for 100 smart cities Societal benefits REITs and InvITs augment direct and indirect employment opportunities through the following: Fund management services Project management and operation Property management and operation Valuation services Trusteeship services Assurance and other professional services

-Various characteristics of the Indian economy are conducive to the growth of the markets mentioned above in the country, the significant ones seeing a growth rate of over 5%.
-This, coupled with other factors such as availability of land, has led to a significant rise in the interest taken by private equity companies and foreign investors in the Indian Real Estate sector.
+Various characteristics of the Indian economy are conducive to the growth of the markets mentioned above in the country, with an expectation to achieve 8-8.5% GDP growth between 2023-2030.
+This, coupled with other factors such as availability of land, has led to a significant rise in the interest taken by private equity companies and foreign investors in the Indian real estate sector.

-In order to give an impetus to broad-based institutional investors, such as sovereign wealth funds and pension funds that satisfy requisite conditions, tax laws have introduced a specific exemption for interest, dividends and long-term capital gains arsing on long-term investments, inter alia, in the units of InvITs.
+In order to give an impetus to broad-based institutional investors, for sovereign wealth funds and pension funds that satisfy requisite conditions, tax laws have introduced a specific exemption for interest, dividends and long-term capital gains arising on long-term investments, inter alia, in the units of InvITs.